Coping with water, fire, and smoke damage

 - Don't touch any electrical source or enter a room with standing water until electricity has been turned off.

 - Don't use ceiling fixtures if the ceiling is wet.
 A short circuit could result.

 - Don't use electrical appliances while standing on wet flooring or carpeting.

 - Don't use appliances that have been close to fire or water before having them checked.

 - Don't remove books from shelves.
-Rather pack them together tightly until your restoration professional can start specialized drying process.
+Instead, pack them together tightly until your restoration professional can start the specialized drying process.

 - Don't use a household vacuum to remove water.

 - Don't lift tacked-down carpet without professional help.
 Lifting the carpet incorrectly could promote shrinking.

 - Don't wait to call for professional help!
 Immediate action can prevent further damage.

 - Call ServiceMaster Restore immediately.
 Corrosive byproducts from fire and smoke can cause irreversible damage in as few as 72 hours.